 - Back up your important files!
-Use Google Drive, subscribe to CrashPlan, save to an external/thumb drive, or even just email important documents to yourself.
+Use Google Drive, save to an external/thumb drive, or even just email important documents to yourself.
 Make sure you do whatever is needed to ensure that you always have multiple copies of your work.

 You are required to install effective anti-virus software in order to connect to the Boston University campus network.
-Windows computers should also have anti-spyware software.
-If you don’t keep your Windows computer patched and running current anti-virus and anti-spyware software, it will become infected.
+If you don't keep your Windows computer patched and running current anti-virus and anti-spyware software, it will become infected.

 - Protect your PC by downloading and installing the latest Microsoft service packs and security patches (PCs).

-- If you need anti-virus software, download free McAfee anti-virus software (PCs and Macs).
+- If you need anti-virus or anti-spyware software, download free endpoint protection software (PCs and Macs).

 - Learn how to protect your identity.

 File Storage and Back-up

 Students who create (or upload and convert) files to their BU Google Drive space have a 15 gigabyte storage capacity.
 Beyond that, people do a variety of things, ranging from external drive use to use of other cloud services.
 In addition, those who have logged into a thin client machine in the BU Common @ Mugar have 250 MB of storage that they can access remotely through MyFiles.